filip-sec/project_stop_words/README.md

 # Text Processing Project

-Text processing system implementing multiple algorithms (CPU single-threaded, multi-threaded, GPU, Apache Spark) for word filtering and statistical analysis.
+A text processing system that implements multiple algorithms (CPU single-threaded, multi-threaded, GPU, Apache Spark) for word filtering and statistical analysis on large text corpora.

+## What and Why

+This project demonstrates different approaches to text processing, comparing performance across various execution models:
+- **CPU Single-threaded**: Baseline sequential processing
+- **CPU Multi-threaded**: Parallel processing using all CPU cores
+- **GPU**: Accelerated processing with word-to-ID mapping
+- **Apache Spark**: Distributed processing for scalability

+The goal is to analyze how different architectures handle the same text processing task (word filtering and frequency analysis) and measure their performance characteristics.

 ## Processing Pipeline